Spirit of Discovery (2019): Planning and construction

 In October 2015, Saga Cruises, which had previously purchased secondhand vessels, ordered its first new build from Meyer Werft for a scheduled 2019 delivery.
 The order also came with an option for an identical sister ship scheduled to be delivered in 2021.

 On 29 March 2017, the ship's name was announced as Spirit of Discovery.
 On 1 March 2018, the first steel was cut for Spirit of Discovery at Meyer Werft.
 Construction officially began with her keel-laying and coin ceremonies on 28 June 2018.
 On 12 May 2019, she was floated out and later completed her conveyance across the river Ems on 26 May 2019 to begin her sea trials in the North Sea.

 Spirit of Discovery was delivered on 24 June 2019.
 Shortly after her delivery, she incurred an incident when she collided with bollards at the Great Sea Lock upon leaving Emden on the evening of 24 June.
 She only sustained several superficial abrasions and scratches, but the bollards received significant damage.
 She arrived in the United Kingdom on 28 June.
 On 5 July 2019, Camilla, Duchess of Cornwall christened Spirit of Discovery at the Port of Dover, making her the first ship to be christened in Dover in more than a decade.

 Operational career

 Spirit of Discovery sailed her maiden voyage on 10 July 2019, which circumnavigated the United Kingdom and included calls in Ireland.
 Throughout her inaugural season, she sailed throughout Northern Europe, Spain, and the Mediterranean.
-In January 2021, the ship is scheduled to sail her longest voyage thus far, a circumnavigation of South America.
+In January 2021, the ship sailed her longest voyage up to then, a circumnavigation of South America.
+In November 2023, she was caught in a storm in the Bay of Biscay, causing injuries to significant numbers of passengers and forcing the ship to return to the departure port of Portsmouth (the ship was already on its way to Portsmouth).